-The consumption of bread can be a leading contributor to many degenerative health conditions that plaque our society today including, but not limited to, sugar and carb addiction, compulsive overeating, binging, and bulimia; drug and alcohol addiction; depression, anxiety, hyperactivity, OCD, tics or tourette’s, and other mental health issues like schizophrenia and psychosis; elevation in triglycerides and heart disease; autoimmune disorders, insulin resistance and type 2 diabetes; Alzheimer’s and other neurological conditions; Candida overgrowth, SIBO, IBS and other functional gut disorders; adrenal fatigue; cancer; developmental disorders; obesity, and much more.
+The consumption of bread can be a leading contributor to many degenerative health conditions that plague our society today including, but not limited to, sugar and carb addiction, compulsive overeating, binging, and bulimia; drug and alcohol addiction; depression, anxiety, hyperactivity, OCD, tics or Tourette’s, and other mental health issues like schizophrenia and psychosis; elevation in triglycerides and heart disease; autoimmune disorders, insulin resistance and type 2 diabetes; Alzheimer’s and other neurological conditions; Candida overgrowth, SIBO, IBS, and other functional gut disorders; adrenal fatigue; cancer; developmental disorders; obesity, and much more.

 Let’s take a look at some of the ways that eating bread can destroy your physical and mental health.

 Wheat and other glutenous grains are broken down into polypeptides called exorphins.
 Exorphins are morphine-like substances that can bind to our endorphin receptors and have a psychotropic effect on the brain in the same manner as heroin, and like any other opioid, tolerance develops and then the need (cravings) for more bread as endorphin levels become depleted.